Suppose we push constantly ahead, change lanes to grab a bit of headway,

 jam.
 While I was slightly slowing down to allow a space to gradually open

-up before me, I was creating a pulse of "antitraffic" ahead of me.
-When
+up before me, I was creating an empty pulse of "antitraffic" ahead of me.

 my antitraffic finally collided with the dense "traffic" of the jam, the